Privacy Policy

 6. Not all cookies and other technologies used by the Service involve the processing of personal data, however, if these tools involve the processing of personal data, the Controller informs that:

-a) In the case of essential cookies, the legal basis for processing is Article 6(1)(f) of the GDPR – i.e., the legitimate interest of the controller, which is to ensure the operability of the website and enable the presentation of its content.
+a) In the case of essential cookies, the legal basis for processing is Article 6(1)(f) of the GDPR – i.e., the legitimate interest of the controller, which is to ensure the functionality of the website and enable the presentation of its content.
 Providing data is voluntary, but necessary to use the Service.

 II.
 Contact Form, Phone Contact, Email Contact